Multidisciplinary Teams (MDTs)

 At Great Ormond Street Hospital (GOSH), MDTs consist of clinical consultants, specialist nurses, consultant radiologists, consultant pathologists, allied health professionals and sometimes social work and support services.
 All staff are in the same physical or virtual room at the same time, reviewing the same information and sharing knowledge and thoughts on the condition and its management.

-The power of MDT
+The power of the MDT

 The MDT approach is an effective and efficient way for staff to gain a holistic view of the child and family.
 The approach allows for regular communication and collaboration between expert clinicians and support services, allowing children to receive the best possible care.